matthewpipie/google-workload-traces-v2-to-champsim/README.md

 We provide a script, `launch.py`, which converts all of the workloads in parallel according to `peak_live_core_count`.
 You can find it in `scripts/`.
 Edit the paths accordingly before running, and the target instruction count, defined at the top of the file.

+As a warning, converting 100M instructions in every workload in parallel (via launch.py) takes around 40 minutes on my powerful, 512 core machine.
+So 1 billion instructions might take a little while.
+And if your machine doesn't have a lot of cores, you might want to modify launch.py to use a threadpool instead of launching every thread.

 # Disclaimers and other notes

 Clang is not supported by DynamoRIO, you should run these tools on GNU Linux with g++, I've never tried them on anything else and they probably don't work.